History of Suresnes: Daily activities and links with the capital

-As Mont Valérien has several springs, there are numerous wells in gardens, courtyards, and cellars, some of which are exploited: for example, Sieur Laporte (who owns a plot of land where the Fontaine du Tertre spring flows) is contractually obliged to deliver 530 liters of water daily to the seigneurial house.
+As Mont Valérien has several springs, there are numerous wells in gardens, courtyards, and cellars, some of which are exploited.
+For example, Sieur Laporte (who owns a plot of land where the Fontaine du Tertre spring flows) is contractually obliged to deliver 530 liters of water daily to the seigneurial house.
 The second most important spring was the Vaux d'Or.
 Conflicts arose over the use of this water, notably with the nuns of the Royal Abbey of Longchamp, which was located on the other side of the Seine in what is now the Bois de Boulogne but owned several properties and vineyards in Suresnes.
 The Abbey of Saint-Denis, the Abbey of Saint-Victor, the House of the Dames de Saint-Cyr, and the Hôtel-Dieu de Paris also owned land in the village, which enabled them to levy fees until the French Revolution.

 Plaque for Rue du Port-aux-Vins, at the end of which winegrowers used to load their produce before it sailed towards Paris.

 In 1691, 64 winegrowers declared that they owned property in Suresnes: they cultivated 20 hectares of vines and 1.5 hectares of arable land.
-13 owned a house, 7 a half-house, 2 a third of a house and 40 were tenants.
+13 owned a house, 7 a half-house, 2 a third of a house, and 40 were tenants.
 There were also 51 bourgeois (of the robe or royal officers), who owned 40 hectares of vines (employing Breton or Picard laborers to do so), all of whom owned one or more houses, around 20 merchants (few but representing all the guilds), around ten commensaux (servants of the royal family) and salpétriers (royal civil servants), giving a total of around 250 heads of household and around 1,150 inhabitants, as confirmed by the censuses of the following century.
 The “port aux vins” (wine port) enabled winegrowers to transport their production from Suresnes to the capital.
 As in Paris, the problem of waste and manure disposal was a recurring one.

-Living in a modest village, the people of Suresnes led the peaceful lives of country folk, punctuated by a few family and Christian festivals.
+Living in a modest village, the people of Suresnes led peaceful country lives, punctuated by a few family and Christian festivals.
 Saint Vincent, the patron saint of winegrowers, is particularly celebrated here.
 It takes place on January 22: the wooden press of Saint Vincent, kept each year by a different winegrower, is carried to the church and placed in front of the choir, before the start of mass.
 The winegrowers donate bread, which is then distributed to the public.
-This is followed by a meal and a ball.
+A meal and a ball follow this.
 Every inhabitant had to have a framed engraving of the saint near the hearth.
 The Musée de Suresnes conserves one of these wine presses, dating from 1867.